plun1331/PodrumPluginAPI/README.md

 Podrum is currently a work in progress, and is currently useless.

 # How to Install
- To install, simply download the `PluginAPI.zip` file from the latest release and insert it into your Podrum server's `src` folder.
+ To install, simply download the `PluginAPI.zip` file from the latest release and extract it into your Podrum server's `src` folder.

  You can then import the module using `import PluginAPI`.